-Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Data test 10% Summative internal assessment 3 (IA3): 20% Summative internal assessment 2 (IA2): • Student experiment 20% Research investigation 20% Summative external assessment (EA): 50% - Examination
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): Data test 10% Summative internal assessment 3 (IA3): 0.001 Summative internal assessment 2 (IA2): Student experiment 20% Research investigation 20% Summative external assessment (EA): 50% % - Examination - combination response

-Business General Subject
+Business

 The study of business is relevant to all individuals in a rapidly changing, technology-focused and innovation-driven world.
 Through authentic and real-life practices, the knowledge and skills developed in Business will allow students to contribute meaningfully to society, the workforce and the marketplace and prepare them as potential employees, employers, leaders, managers and entrepreneurs of the future.